 Types of Kidney Stones

-This type of kidney stone is more common in men than in women.
+type of kidney stone is more common in men than in women.
 They can occur in

-type of stone is found mostly in women with urinary tract infection.
-These stones can be quite large and cause urinary obstruction.
+type of stone is found mostly in women with urinary tract infections.
+These

 Risk Factors for Kidney Stones

-- family history of kidney stones
+Kidney Diseases (NIDDK).
+A history of kidney stones can increase

 - high-protein, salt, or glucose diet